 This triggering event pushes the customer to seek some desired better outcome or make some change towards progress.

-The bottom of the hill is his current reality and the top is the desired future reality he wants to achieve.
+The bottom of the hill is his current reality, and the top is the desired future reality he wants to achieve.

-This triggering event could be something explicit like having a new baby or it could be something more subtle like maybe having 2 of your friends purchase a new car in the last month.
+This triggering event could be something explicit, like having a new baby, or it could be something more subtle, like maybe having 2 of your friends purchase a new car in the last month.

 These subtle triggering events can sometimes be hard to find, but if you look, they are almost always there.

 A new baby is a significant life-changing event that pushes people to seek out all sorts of new desired outcomes or products.
-The more subtle car example trigger might not actively push a person to purchase a new car but it may all of sudden make him more receptive to car advertisements or promotions.
+The more subtle car example trigger might not actively push a person to purchase a new car, but it may all of a sudden make him more receptive to car advertisements or promotions.